normseth/ci-demo/doc/narrative.md

 ### Writing Tests

+I want to validate the post-convergence state of the node.
+This implies looking at the node as both a black and a white box.
+I expect my test suite will grow over time, as I discover new and interesting ways to screw things up.
+But initially, I just want tests that sanity-check each resource in my recipes.

+My database tests, for example:
+* Does the postgres OS user exist?
+* Are client and server packages installed?
+* Is the pg gem installed?
+* Is postgresql listening on the expected port?
+* Does the application database exist?
+* Does the application database user exis?

+### Tagging Builds

+TODO: I want to tag releases that build successfully, but having problem with that in Jenkins with git plugin and multiple SCMs.
+Probably user error, but don't want to hang up on it any longer right now.

 ## Continuously Integrating Application Code

 My demo application only comes with integration tests.
 <implement/describe>
 Unit tests are a good practice.

+## Multi-Node Tests
+Kitchen isn't going to work for this...